 - High-pressure spray nozzle

 You should also ensure that you have access to clean running water and a sewer.
 If your garden hose cannot extend from your water source to your pool, purchase a longer one or an extension hose.
-Check your drainage hose to ensure it can reach the nearest sewer opening.
+Check that your drainage hose is long enough to reach the nearest sewer opening.

 Finally, double-check the durability of your safety apparel.
 If it’s not acid-resistant, I recommend investing in equipment that can handle contact with corrosive chemicals.

 Step-by-Step: How to Acid Wash a Pool

 Once you’ve gathered your supplies, it’s time to get started.
-Ensure that your safety gear is properly secured and positioned, taking special care to protect your skin, lungs, and eyes.
+Ensure your safety gear is properly secured and positioned, taking special care to protect your skin, lungs, and eyes.